SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 When we ask the server to book a cab for user's ride, we use an API call.
 This is how computers talk to each other.

-We follow a standard way to book a ride for a user and will use a REST API for this communication.
 Here are the technical details.

 ![book a cab](./Resources/bookacab.png)